Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Kerr thumb plane, dovetailed, with open toe.
 Photo from D.Stanley Auctions September, 2013.

 Same Kerr thumb plane, in the Stanley September 2015 auction.

-4 1/4″ long, and 1 1/2″ wide, with mahogany wedge.
-No. 1092 in Russell’s “Antique Woodworking Tools.”
+Kerr Thumb plane.
+Photo by David Stanley September, 2010.
 This dovetailed Kerr Thumb plane with open toe, sold in the David Stanley International Auction in September, 2010.
 It is 4 1/4″ long, and 1 1/2″ wide, with an ebony wedge (possibly a replacement).

-Kerr thumb plane (attr.)
+Kerr Thumb plane (attr.).

+Side view of thumb plane, showing dovetail for rear plate.
 19th century English thumb plane, dovetailed and unmarked, although it may have had a visible stamp originally.
 An early user tapped on the thick gunmetal bridge habitually.
 Professionally-made dovetails on this plane are virtually invisible, with the exception of the ones for the rear plate.
 The strike button at the rear (a cheesehead screw–now replaced with same) had been mightily pulverized, and probably slightly straightened the convex heel causing the dovetails to become visible there.
 Fortunately, the hammering did not extend into the heel itself.
 The Kerr thumb planes shown above, also had a separate heel plate, dovetailed to the sides.
 On this example, the sides were cut for trailing dovetails into the sole which was part of the reason that the rear flange was made longer than most other English thumb planes.
 Behind the bridge, the top edges of the sidewalls have a slight lip on the inner sides.
 It’s an indication that those surfaces were burnished smooth rather than filed or sanded–an old method.
 The infill bed, which was pinned to the sides, was also drilled out for lead weights, of the same type that would be installed in a quality piano keyboard in the factory.
 This was a piano plane for sure, and it most likely came out of a piano factory.

+A 19th century dovetailed English thumb plane.
 Lead weighting adds mass, and the resulting inertia makes it easier to cut cleanly through difficult grain with a small plane.
 This is the largest of all my English thumb planes at 5 7/8″.
 It is also slightly deeper than the others, as the pictures show.

-Heels of two Kerr Thumb planes.
+Heels of two Kerr type Thumb planes.

 Buck/Spiers Thumb Planes